-Hey, I know it’s a been a while since my last post but sometimes a break is needed.
-On my way back from my solo trip to Phuket I had a long layover, about 22 hours in Beijing, China and I thought this would be a good opportunity to explore a new country I have never traveled to before.
+Hey friends, I know it’s been a while since my last post but sometimes a break is needed.
+On my way back from my solo trip to Phuket I had a long layover, about 22 hours in Beijing, China and I thought this would be a good opportunity to explore a new country I have never travelled to before.
 My experience in Beijing was not what I expected and wanted to share my experience with you all.
 I planned a little but not enough but decided to wing it, a lesson learned for sure.

 Leaving the airport took longer than expected because the queue to get a temporary visa was extremely long.
 Plus trying to navigate myself around a huge airport while getting misdirected added to the time.

-Passengers from 58 countries can get a free temporary visa upon arrival for up to 144 hours in a number of Chinese cities.
+Passengers from 58 countries can get a free temporary visa upon arrival for up to 144 hours in several Chinese cities.
 Definitely check beforehand before planning your layover.

 The first stop was the forbidden city.
-I was greeted with a tour guide who was trying to get me do an English speaking tour of the spectacular site with him.
-With less than 15 mins to closing time of buying tickets and having no idea where to buy entry tickets, I agreed to let him give me a tour after haggling the price down and helped me to buy my ticket online.
-The forbidden city, also known as the palace Museum is the largest palace complex in the world.
-It’s a beautiful site, with a lot of detail and rich in history.
+I was greeted by a tour guide who was trying to get me to do an English speaking tour of the spectacular site with him.
+With less than 15 mins to the closing time of buying tickets and having no idea where to buy entry tickets, I agreed to let him give me a tour after haggling the price down and helped me to buy my ticket online.
+The forbidden city, also known as the Palace Museum is the largest palace complex in the world.
+It’s a beautiful sight, with a lot of detail and rich in history.
 The entrance fee is 20 CNY (about £2) for students and 40 CNY.
 I just pretended to be a student for a day, a girl gotta save some coins.

 After learning some interesting facts from my tour guide, we then walked past Tienanmen square and then proceeded into a tea shop in Jingshan Park and participated in a traditional tea ceremony.
 It was a good experience but my guide left the part where this is a paid experience costing 100 CNY.

-Later I walked up the steps towards the temple and saw amazing views overlooking the forbidden city.
+Later that day, I walked up to the steps towards the temple and saw amazing views overlooking the forbidden city.

-However, I did have some nice encounters with some people who gave me compliments or helped me with directions.
+However, I did have some nice encounters with some people who gave me compliments or tried to assist me with directions.

-I don’t think I will be visiting Beijing anytime soon unless it’s for work.
-Hopefully in the future I will have a more positive experience when If I come back next time!
+Despite the negative experiences I had, I’m willing to give Bejing another try.
+Hopefully, in the future, I will have a more positive experience when I come back next time!